Okipa/laravel-medialibrary-ext/README.md

 ###Exceptions

-In order to avoid careless mistakes an exception will be thrown when the specified collection is not found in the targeted model.
+In order to avoid careless mistakes an `Okipa\MediaLibraryExt\Exceptions\CollectionNotFound` exception will be thrown when the specified collection is not found in the targeted model.

 ## Testing